ads04r/aria-spoof/readme.md

 Introduction
 ------------

-OK, so my use case is pretty specific.
+My use case is pretty specific.
 Another member of my household owns a set of Fitbit Aria scales.
-This is a set of bathroom scales that detects the user of a Fitbit device, and uploads their weight to their account on Fitbit's servers, although it will happily weight anyone, regardless of whether or not they are a Fitbit user.
+This is a set of bathroom scales that detects the user of a Fitbit device, and uploads their weight to their account on Fitbit's servers, although it will happily weigh anyone, regardless of whether or not they are a Fitbit user.

 Like all things that use my network for internet access, I've been